JonasSamuelsson/Handyman/src/Handyman.AspNetCore/docs/index.md

 ### Multiple versions per endpoint

-It is possible to have a single endpoint support multiple versions.
-In that case use the overloaded `ApiVersionAttribute` constructor that takes multple versions.
+It is possible to have a single endpoint support multiple versions by passing an array of strings to the `ApiVersionAttribute` constructor.

 ``` csharp
 [HttpGet, ApiVersion(new[] { "1.0", "1.1" })]